 These shrunken-down toasted bread slices are buttery, sugary, crunchy, and satisfying.
 Each tiny Prima Toast is coated in margarine and sugar on only one side.
 The combination gives way to a toast that’s sweet and savory at the same time.
 The crunchiness also makes it a great companion for coffee or tea.

 Last, but definitely not the least, is the most filling of all Filipino snacks – the instant pancit canton.
 We say snack because you can eat it at any time of the day, usually for satiating one’s stomach in between meals.
 But a lot of Filipinos also enjoy these instant stir-fried noodles for breakfast, lunch, or dinner.

 Lucky Me!
 Pancit Canton came out in 1991 as the first dry stir-fry pouched noodles in the Philippines.
 Since then, it has become a favorite fuss-free, highly addicting noodle of choice for most Filipinos.
 In addition, the brand has successfully captured the savory taste of traditional stir-fried noodles.
 The original variant encapsulates flavors of sautéed onion, garlic, and savory chicken.
 Other flavors like Kalamansi, Sweet and Spicy, and Extra Hot Chili are also available.

 And that’s a wrap!
 We hope this long list of Filipino snacks you can buy online made you want to stock up on more snacks.
+If you truly love snacking, check out the best Korean and Japanese snacks next.
 Go ahead, shop now, and get your snack on!